-The conference is $3\frac{1}{2}$ days.
+The conference is 3 1⁄2 days.
 It typically begins on Monday at 9:00 a.m. and ends on Thursday at 12:00 noon.
 The normal conference day is 8 hours of lecture and discussions.

 The conference is designed to provide insight and information on a variety of payment systems topics.
 Presenters include industry experts and regulatory personnel.
-Topics vary from year to year and are selected based on feedback from prior participants, the regulatory changes, and suggestions from an interagency subject matter expert development group.
-The agenda for each conference should be available approximately 30 days prior to the session.
+Topics vary from year to year and are selected based on the feedback from prior participants, regulatory changes, and suggestions from an interagency subject matter expert development group.